Skip to main content

 The air conditioning is expensive.
 You pay more because your AC keeps running.
 The energy is wasted because it keeps exchanging straight through your walls.
 And all day, you cycle through being overheated and sweating.

-To prevent this air leakage, we recommend an airtight seal in your exterior walls and other areas of the thermal envelope.
+To prevent this air leakage, we usually recommend an airtight seal in your exterior walls and other areas of the thermal envelope.
+Exterior walls with an air-seal offer more comfort and lower energy costs for a home.

 3. Exterior Walls May Need A Vapor Barrier.

-While air transfer through your exterior walls is a problem no matter where you live, vapor transfer is a worry for certain climate zones.
+Air transfer through your exterior walls is a universal concern for energy efficiency.
+However, vapor transfer is also a worry for certain climate zones.

 In our climate zone, Climate Zone 5, temperatures are more extreme in the summer and winter.
 Some winter days dip below freezing.